-- d.
-A calibration error check is not required; and - e.
-The allowable sample bias, zero drift, and calibration drift are plus or minus ten percent ( $\pm$ 10%); - (c) Operate the collection system so that the methane concentration is less than five hundred (500) parts per million above background at the surface of the landfill.
-To determine if this level is exceeded, the owner or operator shall conduct surface testing around the perimeter of the collection area along a pattern that traverses the landfill at thirty (30) meter intervals and where visual observations indicate elevated concentrations of landfill gas, such as distressed vegetation and cracks or seeps in the cover.
+d.
+A calibration error check is not required; and

+e.
+The allowable sample bias, zero drift, and calibration drift are plus or minus ten percent $(\pm 10\%)$ ;

+(c) Operate the collection system so that the methane concentration is less than five hundred (500) parts per million above background concentration at the surface of the landfill.
+To determine if this level is exceeded, the owner or operator shall conduct surface testing around the perimeter of the collection area along a pattern that traverses the landfill at thirty (30)-meter intervals and where visual observations indicate elevated concentrations of landfill gas, such as distressed vegetation and cracks or seeps in the cover.
 The owner or operator may establish an alternative traversing pattern that ensures equivalent coverage.
 A surface monitoring design plan shall be developed that includes a topographical map with the monitoring route and the rationale for any site-specific deviations from the thirty (30)-meter intervals.
-Areas with steep slopes or other dangerous areas may be excluded from the surface testing; - (d) Operate the system such that all collected gases are vented to a control system designed and operated in compliance with subparagraph (3)(B)2.C.
-In the event the collection or control system is inoperable, the gas mover system shall be shut down and all valves in the collection and control system contributing to venting of the gas to the atmosphere shall be closed within one (1) hour: - (e) Operate the control or treatment system at all times when the collected gas is routed to the system; and - (f) If monitoring demonstrates that the operational requirement in subpart (3)(B)2.B.(III)(a), (b), or (c) are not met, corrective action shall be taken as specified in subsection (5)(B).
-If corrective actions are taken as specified in subsection (5)(B), the monitored exceedance is not a violation of the operational requirements in this section; - C. Route all the collected gas to a control system described in part (3)(B)2.C.(I), (II), or (III) of this section. - (I) An open flare;
+Areas with steep slopes or other dangerous areas may be excluded from the surface testing;

+(d) Operate the system such that all collected gases are vented to a control system designed and operated in compliance with subparagraph (3)(B)2.C. of this rule.
+In the event the collection or control system is inoperable, the gas mover system shall be shut down and all valves in the collection and control system contributing to venting of the gas to the atmosphere shall be closed within one (1) hour;

+(e) Operate the control or treatment system at all times when the collected gas is routed to the system; and

+(f) If monitoring demonstrates that the operational requirement in subpart (3)(B)2.B.(III)(a), (b), or (c) of this rule are not met, corrective action shall be taken as specified in subsection (5)(B) of this rule.
+If corrective actions are taken as specified in subsection (5)(B) of this rule, the monitored exceedance is not a violation of the operational requirements in this section;

+C. Route all the collected gas to one or more of the following control systems: